-• If the wind is blowing contaminated snow outside the originally staked perimeter, make subsequent delineations

-• Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
+- If the wind is blowing contaminated snow outside the originally staked perimeter, make subsequent delineations as necessary. - Use flagging on the new stakes to distinguish delineation events. - Designate further staking with different colors of flagging. - Approval from the Operations Section Chief is required for any vehicle tundra travel (off-road or off-pad), which must be in accordance with ACS' emergency tundra travel permit (See Tactic A-3).
 Any excavations in tundra or any tundra damage must be reported to the Operations Section Chief.
 All on-tundra activity must be documented and reported to the Planning Section for reporting to ensure permit compliance.
 Avoid archeological sites and biologically sensitive habitats.
 Travel across tundra with tracked vehicles, heavy equipment, and even foot traffic can seriously damage the vegetative mat, induce thermokarst, and cause structure disturbance.
 Using sheets of plywood as a traveling surface and minimizing trips with equipment greatly reduce disturbance of the tundra.